huahungnguyen121/vue-dashboard/README.md

-# vue-dashboard
+# Vue Dashboard

-This template should help get you started developing with Vue 3 in Vite.
+This project is a clone of [vuestic-admin](https://github.com/epicmaxco/vuestic-admin) using Vue 3 with Vite.

 ## Recommended IDE Setup